Fifteen-passenger Vans/Non-conforming Vans

-All 15 passenger vans in the UTC Motor Pool were converted to 8 or 9 passenger vans by removing the back two bench seats.
+All fifteen-passenger vans in the UTC Motor Pool were converted to eight- or nine-passenger vans by removing the back two bench seats.
 The UT Senior Associate Vice President deemed this necessary for safety reasons.
-15 Passenger vans were phased out and replaced with 12 passenger vans with a shorter wheelbase, hence a safer vehicle.
+Fifteen-passenger vans were phased out and replaced with twelve-passenger vans with a shorter wheelbase to provide campus personnel with a safer vehicle.

-When a 15-passenger van is fully loaded with passengers the weight shifts to the rear wheels.
+When a fifteen-passenger van is fully loaded with passengers, the weight shifts to the rear wheels.
 This can cause the driver to experience an under-steer situation which could cause the van to roll over.
-DOT (Department of Transportation) study: Analyses of crash databases and measurement of rollover propensity metrics indicate that fifteen-passenger vans might be more likely to roll over when fully loaded with occupants than when lightly loaded.
+A Department of Transportation study analysis of crash databases and measurement of rollover propensity metrics indicated that fifteen-passenger vans might be more likely to roll over when fully loaded with occupants than when lightly loaded.
 For all occupant loadings, fifteen-passenger vans have an overall rollover ratio comparable to that of light trucks and vans.
-Analysis considering the number of occupants in the vehicle showed that fifteen-passenger vans with ten or more occupants has three times the rollover ratio than those with few than ten occupants.
+The analysis showed that fifteen-passenger vans with ten or more occupants had three times the rollover ratio than those with fewer than ten occupants.

-URMIA Report: University Risk Management and Insurance Association March/April 2001
+Reference: University Risk Management and Insurance Association Report, March/April 2001